Week 3: Effective Data Visualizations

 Recall: Federal spending on health care and Social Security increased, but this was not the case for other programs.

-Which is the most effective vis?
+Which is the most effective visualizations?

 A. B.